 Upgrading and Downgrading

-In situations where a passenger gets an alternative flight, it is important to know about upgrading and downgrading the flight’s class.
+When a passenger receives an alternative flight, it is important to understand upgrading and downgrading the flight’s class.

-In situations, when the airline provides you with an upgraded class (for example, you had Economy but were upgraded to Business class), you will not be charged additional fees for this service.
+In cases, when the airline provides you with an upgraded class (for instance, you booked Economy but were upgraded to Business class), you won’t have to pay extra for this upgrade.

-Regarding downgrading in class (in case you booked a Business class flight, but were downgraded to Economy), you can obtain reimbursement.
-Here, you should be aware that the amount of compensation is entirely based on the distance of a flight:
+Regarding downgrading in class (in case you booked a Business class ticket, but were downgraded to Economy), you can obtain reimbursement.
+Here, it’s important to note that the amount of compensation fully depends on the distance of a flight:

 - 30% of the flight tickets cost for a 1,500 km distance or less;